phillip0150/LIRI/README.md

 ## How to use

-To run the program, you need to open your terminal and enter the follow command:
+To run the program, you need to open your computer's terminal and enter the follow command:

 ```bash
   node liri.js
 ```
 ![screenShot](https://github.com/phillip0150/LIRI/blob/master/images/1.png?raw=true)

-From there you are presented with a list of commands that the program can do.
+From there, you are presented with a list of commands that the program can do.

 ### Searching a song